 2. Check the Ingredients

 With tons of dog food options, it’s easy to get overwhelmed and just grab one.
 Unfortunately there are tons of subpar formulas though, so be sure to check the label first.
-The following ingredients could be detrimental to your dog’s health:
+The following ingredients could be detrimental to your dog’s healthy coat: